Best replacement bands for Fitbit Alta

 They have garish patterns, like florals and hearts, as well as more subdued patterns, like some cross-hatching and other neat line-based designs.

-There are a bunch of options to choose from, so check them all out and make sure you pick the right one before checking out.
+There are a bunch of options to choose from ranging from about $7 - $20, so check them all out and make sure you pick the right one before checking out.

 GreenInSync 10-pack